KennethGrace/KennethGrace/README.md

 # On Myself and My Dreams

-> While useful, computers are profoundly simple machines, the mind is far more interesting.
+> While useful, computers are profoundly simple machines.
+The mind is far more interesting.

 Welcome to my GitHub!
 My name is Kenneth Grace and I'm a full stack engineer.
 Here on my GitHub is a compilation of automation tooling, study projects, and experimental machine learning.
 My areas of expertise are as follows;